sheilar32/vagrant-ss/README.markdown

 number of students need to use the instance who were all Linux users, and they were able to "fire test" for me.
 Issues, if any, should be opened on the project in the GitHub page.

-I'm still looking for Windows experts who have some extra cycles to figure out what the issue is and maybe do some pull requests!

 TODO:
-- Windows testing
-- OSX regression
 - VMWare Fusion Support
   - I have one pull request on VMWare Fusion, and it's a hacky sort of substitute, If anyone nows how to get the Vagrantfile to determine the right virtualization